Master’s Application Materials List

 • The submission of the recommendation form and a one- to two-page letter is expected.
 Letters from family, friends or nonsupervisory colleagues are not acceptable.

-• A four-year bachelor’s degree from an accredited U.S. institution or the international equivalent.
+• A four-year bachelor’s degree from an accredited U.S. institution or the international equivalent is required.

-• Request official transcripts directly from the colleges or universities you have attended.
-Electronic copies of each transcript must be sent directly from the conferring institutions to quetcy.maldonado@yale.edu.
+• Electronic Transcript - If sending an electronic transcript, each transcript must be sent directly from the conferring institutions to quetcy.maldonado@yale.edu.
 Transcripts addressed to the applicant will not fulfill the requirement and will be automatically discarded.

 a.
 Grades for all coursework